plone/bobtemplates.plone/docs/templates/addon/viewlet/index.rst

     mrbob bobtemplates.plone:viewlet

-It will ask you if you need Python class and template file, you can have both or atleast one to have a working viewlet.
+It will ask if you need Python class and template file, you can have both or at least one to have a working viewlet.
 Based on the input it will ask about class name, template name or both.
 By default it will suggest you to use class name as viewlet name but you can also change it.
-This will create a viewlet registered to `IAboveContentTitle` viewlet manager and on `IDocument` interface.
+This will create a viewlet registered to ``IAboveContentTitle`` viewlet manager and on ``IDocument`` interface.

 Example